pda-freddi/computer-science-library/README.md

 }
 ```

-On successful record creation, the corresponding object will be sent back in the response's body.
+On successful record creation, the new object will be sent back in the response's body.

 ### Update Records